 Translations can be found here:

-The elected council is the central structure driving CENNZnet governance.
-In this article, you will learn what the council is, the qualities of a councillor, their duties and the process for electing councillors.
+There are two key roles in the CENNZnet governance process, councillors and voting citizens.
+In this article, we will be focusing on what the council is, the qualities of a councillor, their duties and the process for electing councillors.

 It is the council’s job to initiate the direction of the CENNZnet protocol and protect the chain from dangerous or unsafe changes while allowing for necessary reform and adaptation.